 Maybe you stopped customers in their tracks with a clever exit popup.

 Managed to grab the address before they abandoned the shopping cart.

 Or perhaps you’ve had it for long, possibly since their last purchase from your store.

 Yet you don’t do anything with it, right?

 That’s what I’m going to discuss in this post.
-I’ll show you 3 Ecommerce drip campaigns you should set up for your store.
+I’ll show you three commerce drip marketing campaigns you should set up for your store.

-Drip campaign (alternatively called drip marketing) – a sequence of pre-defined emails, sent to everyone on your mailing list on a specific schedule.
+Drip marketing is a sequence of pre-defined emails, sent to everyone on your mailing list on a specific schedule.
 The sequence never changes, meaning that anyone added to the list will receive the same emails as anybody else, in the same order.

-And here are three strategies you should implement to achieve that for your store.
+And here are three drip marketing strategies you should implement to achieve that for your store.

 Many customers indeed shop on price.
 But equally as many focus on other factors, like product features.
 And you can convince them to purchase a higher priced item by making the case for buying it.

 How?
-Yup, you guessed it.
-By sending them an automated drip campaign that will get them thinking about a more advanced product model.
+By sending them an automated drip marketing campaign that will get them thinking about a more advanced product model.